Alex Call Player Props: Nationals vs. Rangers

 Rangers Pitching Rankings

-- The Rangers' 3.95 team ERA ranks 10th among all league pitching staffs.
+- The Rangers have the 10th-ranked team ERA across all MLB pitching staffs (3.99).

-- Rangers pitchers combine to allow the eighth-fewest home runs in baseball (92 total, one per game).
+- Rangers pitchers combine to give up 95 home runs (1.1 per game), the 10th-fewest in baseball.

-- Heaney makes the start for the Rangers, his 17th of the season.
-He is 5-5 with a 4.12 ERA and 89 strikeouts in 83 2/3 innings pitched.
+- Dunning gets the start for the Rangers, his 12th of the season.
+He is 8-1 with a 2.71 ERA and 55 strikeouts in 86 1/3 innings pitched.

-- In his most recent outing on Sunday against the Houston Astros, the left-hander tossed five scoreless innings while surrendering three hits.
+- His most recent time out came on Tuesday against the Boston Red Sox, when the righty went six innings, surrendering one earned run while allowing six hits.

-- The 32-year-old has put up an ERA of 4.12, with 9.7 strikeouts per nine innings, in 16 games this season.
-Opponents are batting .229 against him.
+- The 28-year-old has amassed an ERA of 2.71, with 5.7 strikeouts per nine innings, in 19 games this season.
+Opponents are hitting .230 against him.

 © 2023 Data Skrive.
 All rights reserved.